seulkee/zeroth-client-ios/README.md

 **Zeroth** was initially developed as part of Atlas’s **Conversational AI platform**, which enables enterprises to add analysis and intelligence to their conversational data.
 Visit our [homepage](https://zeroth-cloud.goodatlas.com/) for more information.

-We now introduce Zeroth Cloud as a hosted service for any developer to incorporate speech-to-text into his or her service*.*
+We now introduce Zeroth Cloud as a hosted service for any developer to incorporate speech-to-text into his or her service.

 We'd love to hear from you!
 Please email us at [`support@goodatlas.com`](mailto:support@goodatlas.com) with any questions, suggestions or requests.